Empower Your Practice

 Integrated Electronic Health Records (EHR)

 Migrating from paper files really makes a clinic stand out.
 With all your clinical information built right into your PMS, you can rest assured that it is safe, well-organized and just a few clicks away.
-Forget about rifling through filing cabinets; with one click, doctors can call up the entire medical record of a patient.
+Forget about rifling through filing cabinets.
+With one click, doctors can call up the entire medical record of a patient.

 Because the EHR flows seamlessly into scheduling and billing, a patient's entire journey from beginning to end is recorded in one place.
 This creates a single source of truth, cutting down on the risk of shifting records between your clinical and admin teams.
+Furthermore, a robust EHR acts as HIPAA compliant software, ensuring that your clinic maintains strict audit trails, secures patient data, and adheres to necessary privacy regulations.

 Streamlining Billing and Invoicing